moonbeam-nyc/snorlax/README.md

 Snorlax is a Kubernetes operator that wakes and sleeps a set of Kubernetes deployments on a schedule.

-If you specify ingresses, a request to any of the ingresses will serve a cute sleeping Snorlax page served and the Kubernetes deployments are woken up.
+If you specify ingresses, they are updated to serve a wake proxy which serves a cute sleeping Snorlax page and wakes the deployments up.
 Once the deployments are ready, the page will auto-refresh.

 You create `SleepSchedule` resources to define the schedule for deployments (and optionally their respective ingresses).